Antonako1/battosh/ATRC/README.txt

 Notes:
     "Not included" means that the given flag will not be translated to shell

-    Above everything will have a comment explaining what it does

     Not everything can be modified, these instances will be also told in the .atrc files